arp242/toml-c/README.md

 Installation
 ------------
-This can be used in two ways: as a library or in "header mode":
+This can be used in two ways: as a library or in "header only mode":

-- For "header mode" just copy `header/toml-c.h` to you project and `#include "toml-c.h"`.
+- "Header only mode" is to make it a bit easier to include this in a project: just copy `header/toml-c.h` to your project and `#include <toml-c.h>` and you're done – nothing else needed.

+  It's essentially just "cat toml.h toml.c > toml-c.h" wuth a bit of frobbing.

 - For "library mode" build `libtoml.so.1.0` and `libtoml.a` by just typing `make`.